-3.1.20 Parking transition area (PTA) An area that separates the TLOF and parking area.

-3.1.21 Push-in parking area (PIPA) A restricted parking area separated from the TLOF by a parking transition area (PTA) designed to accommodate only a fully shut down helicopter, which is ground handled to/from the TLOF and to/from the PIPA.
-3.1.22 Reference point The apex/point-of-origin of the obstacle-free sector (OFS) located on the FATO edge and the limited obstacle sector (LOS) perimeter 3.1.23 Return period The average period between occurrences of an event or of a particular value being exceeded 3.1.24 Rotor diameter (RD) The diameter of a circle made by the rotor blades while rotating.

-3.1.25 Safety net A netting section around the perimeter of the TOLF, and if applicable, the parking area and parking transition area, used to provide fall protection for personnel.
-NOTE - Safety nets do not provide ground effect.

-3.1.26 Safety shelf A solid surface capable of providing ground effect around the perimeter of the TLOF and to provide fall protection for personnel.
-3.1.27 Touchdown and lift-off area (TLOF) An area on which a helicopter touchdowns or lifts off.
+Term Definition Obstacle-Free Dropdown Sector (OFDS) An obstacle clear area provided below the helideck (TLOF) surface measured from the outer edge of the safety shelf or perimeter netting located around the landing area down to water level for an arc of not less than 180° that passes through the center of the landing "H" and outwards to a distance that will allow for safe clearance from obstacles below the helideck in the event of an engine failure for the type of helicopter the helideck is intended to serve.
+Obstacle-Free Sector (OFS) An area free of all obstacles above helideck level outwards to a distance that will allow for an unobstructed arrival and departure path to/from the helideck for the helicopter(s) it is intended to serve.
+Parking Area (PA) An area, designed to accommodate a parked helicopter, separated from the TLOF by a parking transition area (PTA).
+Parking Protection Area (PPA) A parking protection area (PPA) designed to accommodate rotor infringement beyond the combined parking transition area (PTA) and parking area or limited parking area (LPA) that extends beyond the combined PTA and LPA areas.
+Parking Transition Area (PTA) An area that separates the TLOF and parking area.
+Push-In Parking Area (PIPA) A restricted parking area separated from the TLOF by a parking transition area (PTA) designed to accommodate only a fully shut down helicopter, which is ground handled to/from the TLOF and to/from the PIPA.
+Reference Point The apex/point-of-origin of the obstacle-free sector (OFS) located on the FATO edge and the limited obstacle sector (LOS) perimeter.
+Return Period The average period between occurrences of an event or of a particular value being exceeded.
+Rotor Diameter (RD The diameter of a circle made by the rotor blades while rotating.
+Safety Net A netting section around the perimeter of the TLOF, and if applicable, the parking area and parking transition area, used to provide fall protection for personnel.
+Note: Safety nets do not provide ground effect.
+Safety Shelf A solid surface capable of providing ground effect around the perimeter of the TLOF and to provide fall protection for personnel.
+System International Units (SI) SI units are a system of physical units based on the meter, kilogram, second, ampere, kelvin, candela, and mole, together with a set of prefixes to indicate multiplication or division by a power of ten.

-NOTE - The minimum size of the TLOF is 0.83D: 0.83D is approximately 1 RD.

-3.1.28 Touchdown parking circle marking (TDPC) A yellow circle marking on the parking area used by the pilot for guidance and obstacle clearance information.
-3.1.29 Touchdown/positioning marking (TDPM) A yellow circle marking on the TLOF used by the pilot for guidance and obstacle clearance information while landing, taking off, or maneuvering.
-NOTE - The TDPM circle is described as the aiming circle in the previous edition of API 2L.
+Term Definition Touchdown and Liftoff Area (TLOF) The load bearing area of the helideck on which a helicopter may touchdown or liftoff.
+Note: The minimum size of the TLOF is 0.83D: 0.83D is approximately 1 RD.
+Touchdown Parking Circle Marking (TDPC) A parking area marking in the shape of a yellow circle used by the pilot for guidance and obstacle clearance information.
+Touchdown / A yellow circle marking on the TLOF used by the pilot for guidance and obstacle clearance information while landing, taking off, or maneuvering.
+Positioning Marking (TDPM) Note: The TDPM is described as the aiming circle in some previous design documents.